castai/docs/docs/product-overview/console/security-insights.md

 Details sidebar has two tabs - "Vulnerabilities" and "Affected resources."
 The vulnerabilities tab contains a list of CVE's (Common Vulnerabilities and Exposures) associated with an item.
 You can click the CVE to open its description in the new browser window.
-In the "Affected resources" tab, you will see Kubernetes objects related to this item.
+In the "Affected resources" tab, you will see the Kubernetes objects related to this item.